svikashk/incremental-development/week-3/README.md

 > First things first:
 > - [Review the Weekly Assignments guide](https://home.hackyourfuture.be/students/weekly-assignments)
 > - [Create your Homework Issue](https://home.hackyourfuture.be/students/homework-issues)
+> - this week's issue should have 17 check-boxes

 ### GitHub Code Review